How to design your exhibit

 It is also important to consider the dimensions of your exhibit, safety measures and set-up time, details for which are on the logistics page.

-If necessary, we can supply basic exhibit materials including poster boards and tables, see the logistics page for more details.
+If necessary, we can supply tables for your exhibit.
+Please see the logistics page for more details.

 - Your plan should be clearly labelled and include a front, top and side view of your exhibit stand